evagorasmakridis/baldr/README.md

 # baldr
-A flight simulator for quadrotor drones written entirely in Python.
+An open-source flight simulator for aerial drones written entirely in Python.
 This is currently a Linux-only project. baldr is an extension for the MORSE robotics simulator: https://www.openrobots.org/wiki/morse/.

 Check out baldr's Wiki (https://github.com/motet/baldr/wiki) for developer information!